brentley/appmeshworkshop/content/servicediscovery/virtualrouter.md

       --spec "$SPEC"
 ```

 * Create a route to start shifting traffic to your new virtual node.
-The traffic will be distributed between the crystal-alb-blue and crystal-sd-blue virtual nodes at a 2:1 ratio (i.e., the crystal-sd-blue node will receive two thirds of the traffic).
+The traffic will be distributed between the crystal-lb-blue and crystal-sd-blue virtual nodes at a 2:1 ratio (i.e., the crystal-sd-blue node will receive two thirds of the traffic).

 ```bash
 # Define variables #